-Bouddhanath Stupa is one of the greatest Tibetan stupas of Nepal.
-Every year, most of the Tibetan Bouddhists come to Nepal for visiting it.
+Bouddhanath Stupa is one of the greatest Tibetan stupas in Nepal.
+Every year, most of Tibetan Bouddhists come to Nepal for visiting it.
 They stay nearby this stupa or at the Gumba as well.
-They engage in meditation activity with others at the present of their Guru (meditation teacher).
+They engage in meditation activities with others at the presence of their Guru (meditation teacher).

 What does each symbol of Bouddhanath Stupa represent?